sheikhdiallo/COM304_FOUNDATION_1/sessions/session11/docs/assignmentAdvice.md

 * How has this foundation module equipped me to progress further in computer science?

 ### Responsibility for my own learning
-* What was my role and what was the lecturers role in advancing my learning
+* What was my role and what was the lecturers role in advancing my learning?
-* What steps did I take to get the maximum value out of this module
+* What steps did I take to get the maximum value out of this module?
-* How did I take advantage of all the learning opportunities
+* How did I take advantage of all the learning opportunities?
-* How could I have done better
+* How could I have done better?
-* How has this module equipped me to progress in learning computer science
+* How has this module equipped me to progress in learning computer science?
-* What obstacles do I need to overcome to allow me to progress in computer science
+* What obstacles do I need to overcome to allow me to progress in computer science?